nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

    2. Test case: `delete ic/S1234567A`<br>
-      Expected: First contact is deleted from the list.
+      Expected: Contact with the `NRIC S1234567A` is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

    3. Test case: `delete ic/0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
-Status bar remains the same.
+No change made to the list.

-   4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   4. Other incorrect delete commands to try: `delete`, `DELETE`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-###

 ## **Appendix: Planned Enhancements**